 The Company continues to improve Highway 407 ETR through construction projects designed to increase capacity and improve traffic flow and customer convenience, including investments in widening bridge structures and adding new lanes to Highway 407 ETR.
 The Company also regularly undertakes various rehabilitation initiatives designed to improve and replace existing elements of the infrastructure, such as resurfacing the asphalt pavement, replacing concrete pavement, replacing and relining culverts under and along Highway 407 ETR and rehabilitating various bridge structures in order to continue to provide customers with fast, safe and reliable travel.
-The Company's on-going construction projects are expected to continue as an essential service.
+In the event of any future COVID-19-related closures or restrictions, the Company's on-going construction projects and rehabilitation initiatives are expected to continue as an essential service.